Spittie/server_status/README.md

 **Master Server**:
 * PHP5 + PHP5_CURL
 * Web Server (lighttpd, apache2, nginx, etc.)
-* MySQL Server, or SQLite support within PHP.
-PostgreSQL 9.1 Might be supported but it's not tested.
-8.4 Should work with some edit to the SQL.
+* and SQL server.
+There's support for MySQL, PostgreSQL > 9.1 and SQLite

 # Difference from the original server_status
 * Ported from MySQL_* to PDO
 * Added support for SQLite
-* PostgreSQL is almost supported
+* PostgreSQL 9.1 and newer supported
 * Basic WebUI

 # Note